 If you experience a serious side effect, you or your doctor may send a report to the Food and Drug Administration’s (FDA) MedWatch Adverse Event Reporting program online or by phone (1-800-332-1088).

 What special precautions should I follow?

 - you should know that apalutamide is only for use in men.
 Women should not take this medication, especially if they are or may become pregnant or are breastfeeding.
-If taken by pregnant women, apalutamide may harm the fetus.
-If a pregnant woman takes apalutamide, she should call her doctor immediately.
+Apalutamide may harm the fetus.

 - you should know that apalutamide may cause seizures.
-Do not drive a car or operate machinery until you know how this medication affects you.
+Do not drive a car or operate machinery without talking to your doctor.

 - you should know that apalutamide may cause your muscles and bones to get weak, which may increase your risk of falling and breaking a bone.

 I forgot a dose, what should I do?